-6. Specific Safeguarding Issues

-There are specific issues that have become critical issues in Safeguarding that Schools will endeavour to ensure ALL their Staff and Local Governors are familiar with; having processes in place to identify, report, monitor and which are included within teaching:

-- Bullying including cyber bullying

-- Child Sexual Exploitation (CSE)

-- Children missing from Education

-- Domestic Abuse

-- Drugs

-- · Fabricated or induced illness

-- Child criminal exploitation county lines

-- Children with family members in prison

-- Faith abuse

-- Female Genital Mutilation (FGM)

-- Forced Marriage

-- Gangs and Youth Violence

-- Gender based violence/Violence against women and girls (VAWG)

-- Hate

-- Mental Health

-- Homelessness

-- So called 'Honour-based' violence

-- Peer on peer abuse

-- Sexual violence and sexual harassment between children in schools

-- Private Fostering

-- Preventing Radicalisation

-- Online abuse/Sexting

-- Teenage Relationship abuse

-- Trafficking

-- Missing children and vulnerable adults

-- Child sexual abuse within the family

-- Poor parenting, particularly in relation to babies and young children

-- Serious violence

-An Daras Trust and its schools will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff, Local Governors and Directors.
-Annex A of KCSIE (September 2019) provides more detail on the following:

-6.1 Child Sexual Exploitation (CSE)
+6. Specific Safeguarding Issues:

+There are specific issues that have become critical issues in Safeguarding that Schools will endeavour to ensure ALL their Staff and Governors are familiar with; having processes in place to identify, report, monitor and which are included within teaching:

+Bullying including cyber bullying

+Child Sexual Exploitation (CSE)

+Children missing from Education

+Domestic Violence

+Drugs

+Fabricated or induced illness

+Child criminal exploitation - county lines

+Children with family members in prison

+Faith abuse

+Female Genital Mutilation (FGM)

+Forced Marriage

+Gangs and Youth Violence

+Gender based violence/Violence against women and girls (VAWG)

+Hate

+Mental Health

+Homelessness

+So called 'Honour-based' violence

+Peer on peer abuse

+П Sexual violence and sexual harassment between children in school

+Private Fostering

+Preventing Radicalisation

+Online abuse/Sexting

+Teenage Relationship abuse

+Trafficking

+Missing children and vulnerable adults

+Child sexual abuse within the family

+Poor parenting, particularly in relation to babies and young children

+Lewtrenchard Church of England School will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff and Governors.
+Annex A of KCSIE (September 2018) provides more detail on the following:

+6.1: Child Sexual Exploitation (CSE)

 Child Sexual Exploitation is a form of child sexual abuse.
 It occurs where an individual or group take advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b)for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact, it can also occur through the use of technology.
+Child sexual exploitation does not always involve physical contact, it can also occurthrough the use of technology.
 (DfE Child Sexual Exploitation February 2017).